Are you looking for ways to reduce acid reflux that doesn’t involve giving up coffee?

 Extraction is the speed at which flavors and aromas are extracted.

+Brew time is the amount of time the ground coffee spends in the water.
 The longer you brew coffee, the higher the level of caffeine in your beverage.
 Along with brew time, brewing methods such as Cold Brew also help to reduce acidity in coffee.

-Steep the coffee in cold water for 12-24 hours at a complex or room temperature.
+Steep the coffee in cold water for 12-24 hours at room temperature.
 Resulting in a perfect cup of coffee with a smooth, rich, and long shelf life.
 It produces coffee with a more rounded, less bitter taste, and it’s also favored by many people who have problems with acid reflux or other digestive issues.

-Cold brewing can effectively neutralize the acid in coffee because it uses cold rather than hot water to extract flavor from beans.
+Cold brewing can effectively decrease the acid in coffee because it uses cold rather than hot water to extract flavor from beans.
 As a result, much less acid is drawn into the finished brew.

-5. Adding Eggshells To Reduce Acidity In Coffee
+How Eggshells Reduce Acidity In Coffee?

-6. Acid Reducers For Coffee
+6. Use Acid Reducers

 High-quality Acid reducers are available on Amazon.
 I use the Coffee Tamer for myself.
 I highly recommend you use this Coffee Tamer to get rid of acid content in your coffee.